sneyder05/SimplePortfolioServer/README.md

 1. Run the command `docker compose down` as long as you started the app with the previous option `1`.
 2. Run the keys combination `Ctrl + C` as long as you started the app with the previous options `2`.

+### Run whitout Docker

+Make sure you have the same/higher version of the following tools:
+* `node@12.x.x`
+* `npm@6.x.x`

+If you want run the app avoiding to use docker, please follow the steps below at the **root app folder**:

+* `npm install -g serverless@1.83.3`: Install Serverless framework.
+* `npm install`: Install all dependencies.
+* `serverless dynamodb install`: Install DynamoDb serverless plugin.
+* `serverless plugin install --name serverless-s3-local`: Install S3 serverless plugin.
+* `npm run build`: Check if there are errors.
+* `npm start`: Run the app.

 ## Testing

 ### Testing the code